fdekeers/poketools/README.md

 or video upon finding a shiny.

 Use option `-d` os `--device`, followed by the name of your audio input device wrapped in quotes, to select a specific audio device.
+The device names can be listed with: `python3 -m sounddevice`

 ## Masuda breeding